Robust-Multi-Task Gradient Boosting: Experiments and Results

-Regarding the regression datasets, Table~\ref{tab:mae_rmse} shows that the proposed \ac{R-MTGB} model achieved the lowest \ac{MAE} and \ac{RMSE} on the test set, indicating the most accurate and robust regression performance on unseen data.
-As in the classification task, \ac{ST}-\ac{GB} achieved slightly better performance on the training set, but exhibited higher test errors compared to \ac{R-MTGB}, again suggesting potential overfitting.
-In contrast, the performance of \ac{R-MTGB} remained consistent across training and testing for both problems, highlighting its ability to generalize effectively to unseen data.
+Regarding the regression setting, Table~\ref{tab:mae_rmse} shows the results obtained.
+Again, the best-performing methods per column are indicated in \textbf{bold}.
+We observe that the proposed method, \ac{R-MTGB}, achieved the lowest \ac{MAE} and \ac{RMSE} on the test set, indicating the most accurate and robust regression performance on unseen data.
+As in the classification problem, \ac{ST}-\ac{GB} achieved slightly better performance on the training set, but exhibited higher test errors compared to \ac{R-MTGB}.
+By contrast, the performance of \ac{R-MTGB} remained consistent across training and testing for both problems, highlighting its ability to generalize effectively to unseen data.
+The performance gaps between the training and test results presented in Tables~\ref{tab:recall_accuracy} and~\ref{tab:mae_rmse} for the different methods serve as indicators of each method's regularization capability.
+The proposed \ac{R-MTGB} method exhibits the smallest drop in performance between the training and test sets, demonstrating the most effective regularization among the evaluated methods.

-The reason why the training evaluation results do not approach the extremes is that the training algorithm optimized the number of estimators (decision stumps) to minimize overfitting.
-This careful selection along with the use of decision stumps prevents the model from producing extreme outcomes during training analysis.